codxisol/codxisol/README.md

-Welcome to CodAxis Solutions! 👋
+Welcome to Codxis Solutions! 👋
 🌟 About Us
-At CodAxis Solutions, we are a dynamic team of 10-15 passionate professionals committed to turning innovative ideas into impactful digital solutions.
+At Codxis Solutions, we are a dynamic team of 10-15 passionate professionals committed to turning innovative ideas into impactful digital solutions.
 Our expertise includes:

 Web Development
 UI/UX Design